 Education Requirements for Financial Analysts

-Earning a degree in a field related to finance gives you better chances of finding a high-paying job as a financial analyst after graduation.
+Earning a degree as a student in a field related to finance gives you better chances of finding a high-paying job as a financial analyst after graduation.
 Leading firms look for candidates who possess knowledge that will compound their ability to add value in the practical work environment.
 Mathematical computations are a major part of a financial analyst's work, so training that demonstrates exceptional abilities in mathematics is a strong differentiator when you first enter the workforce.

 You should keep in mind that financial analysts often obtain multiple licenses to show additional value to potential employers.
 Accounting is closely related to finance, so many CFAs also become certified public accountants or certified management accountants.
 If you are highly ambitious, you may even want to consider the possibility of earning your law degree or MBA after graduation.
 Financial analysts who are licensed to practice law can do many of the high-level tasks that banks and other financial institutions need to complete on behalf of their clients, and an MBA positions a CFA for rapid advancement into managerial roles.

 The key to realizing maximum return on investment from your education is to conduct sufficient research before you begin.
 You should develop a clear career path so that you will be able to recognize relevant opportunities that will boost your credentials before graduation.
 For example, reputable business schools work closely with financial institutions to offer mentorships and internships, and these extracurricular pursuits can simplify the process of finding a good job when they match your career goals.
+Make sure you know the full content of the degree you are earning before you sign up.

 Degree Options for Becoming a Financial Analyst